-- Teacher should display the pictures of animals and birds named in the chapter. - Teacher should discuss the information given in the 'Knowledge Zone' under the head 'Adaptations in Animals for Feeding'. - Students should be encouraged to collect pictures of different animals or birds and categorise them as herbivore, carnivore and omnivore. - Students should be encouraged to watch programmes on animals broadcasted on Discovery and National Geographic Channels.
+- ❖ Teacher should display the pictures of animals and birds named in the chapter. - Students should be encouraged to collect pictures of different animals or birds and categorise them as herbivores, carnivores and omnivores. - ♦ Students should be encouraged to watch programmes on animals broadcasted on Discovery and National Geographic Channels.